 On Trustpilot Crowdestate has a 3/5 rating and a trustpilot score of 6,9/10.

 However, the scores are based on 3 reviews.
 Two of the reviews are satisfied with the platform, and one has experienced late payments and therefore has made a bad review.

-With 3 reviews there are no telling if the late payments are a general thing, or just something he has experienced.
+With 3 reviews there is no telling if the late payments are a general thing or just something he has experienced.

 Crowdestate Financial Statement

 While Crowdestate is one of the platforms which actually provides a financial statement it is Estonia.
 You can find it in the link here.
 The financial statement covers the fiscal year of 2017.

 However, with my trusted Google translate I managed to translate the most essential numbers.
 Their revenue for 2017 was €654.225.
 Furthermore, they made a profit of €181.582.
 That is an impressive 27% profit margin.

 P2P lending and Crowdfund will inevitably expose you to risks.
 However, stocks, bonds, real estate and so on will also carry risks.